deepakkeshari127/Absenteeism-at-a-company-during-work-time/README.md

 - Created a custom scaler to standardize Numerical Features and applied Backward Elimination to the Logistic regression model.

-- Executed an SQL query from python, moved data from python to SQL, and analyzed the obtained Data in Tableau.
+- Executed an SQL query from python, moved data from python to SQL, and analyzed the obtained Data.